Clement Clem Johnson Jennings 1770 – 1837

 13) Robert Bob 1823 - 1824

-Note: Goodspeed’s History of Wilson County, Tennessee mentions Clement Jennings among other settlers on [Big] Cedar Lick Creek first settled was first recorded in Sumner County, North Carolina 04 February 1786 and later under Grant Number 410, dated 27 June 1793.
+Note: Goodspeed’s History of Wilson County, Tennessee mentions Clement Jennings among other settlers on [Big] Cedar Lick Creek first settled was first recorded in Sumner County, North Carolina in 1786, and later as Tennessee in 1796.

 Note: The County was named in honor of William Wilson.
 He was a Revolutionary War hero.